6 Handy Sites To Learn New Ubuntu Tweaks & Tricks. Ubuntu has grown in popularity immensely over the last few years ““ and for good reason.

 The operating system is accessible (both in a software and hardware sense), compatible with a lot of software and won’t cost you a penny.
 If you’re looking to expand your Ubuntu knowledge, have a burning question about some missing feature or are a newcomer to the world of Linux then these 5 sites are a great source of information.
 OMG!
 Ubuntu!
 My personal favourite source for Ubuntu-related news and developments, interspersed with timely how-to posts and tutorials.
 As well as instructional pieces, there’s plenty of news about upcoming software, updates and unreleased versions to gawp at, as well as editorial pieces, interviews and software reviews.
 OMG!
 Ubuntu Geek A repository (mind the pun) of tutorials and instructionals, purely aimed at the Ubuntu Linux distribution makes this a cracking resource for users old and new.

 UbuntuForums.org ““ Tutorials & Tips UbuntuGuide.net UNIX Men.
 S Android Certificate Installer.
 To install a certificate to an Android phone, upload the certificate using one of the options below (to upload a file, use a computer).

 You will then be given a URL to browse to on your phone.
 Click on "Install Certificate" and you can install it to your phone.
 Why would I use this?
 When trying to connect to a WPA-Enterprise (or 802.1x) wireless network, you must supply a root certificate on the Android platform.
 When connecting to my school's network in early 2010, there was no other way of easily installing a certificate so I decided I would write this script to help those that were in the same predicament as I was.
 What format should the file be?
 Windows Users: Here Is Why You Need A Linux Live CD.
 There are plenty of reasons the average Windows user may want to create a Linux live CD or USB stick before it’s too late.

 When you are in that directory, type: md5sum -c [filename].md5 You must insert the name of the .md5 file [without the brackets].
 Experience Freedom!
 Lightweight X11 Desktop Environment.
 Puppy Linux.
 Last Update: 2016-08-01 05:24 UTC OS Type: LinuxBased on: IndependentOrigin: AustraliaArchitecture: i386, x86_64Desktop: JWM, OpenboxCategory: Desktop, Old Computers, Live Medium, NetbooksStatus: ActivePopularity: 20 (521 hits per day) Puppy Linux is yet another Linux distribution.

-This operating system is called Debian GNU/Linux, or simply Debian for short.
+This operating system is called Debian.
 Debian systems currently use the Linux kernel.
 Linux is a completely free piece of software started by Linus Torvalds and supported by thousands of programmers worldwide.
-OpenSUSE.org.
 Fedora Project.
 Why Mint over Ubuntu.
 I've been an Ubuntu fan for some time now.

 No matter which distro I tried, I always found it lacked some feature or another and I eventually made my way back to Ubuntu.
 Then I found Mint.
-Linux Mint is a derivative of Ubuntu which is a derivative of Debian (Debian' = Ubuntu and Ubuntu' = Linux Mint).
-Why use a derivative of Ubuntu (or Debian for that matter) instead of just using the original product?
-Simple: The derivative is better.
 Main Page - Linux Mint.
 List of Linux distributions.
 Timeline representing the development of various Linux distributions.